 Propulsion: Wheeled or tracked.

 Size: Vehicles of any size can be modified into a technical.
+Some are small pickups while others are based on large flatbed trucks or even buses.

 Missiles: Some technicals have small missile tubes instead of a gun.